hariinfo/spark-assignment/README.md

 # Spark Assignment

 ## Project Overview
 According to the US Federal Aviation Administration (FAA), a flight is considered delayed when it arrives 15 minutes later than its scheduled time.
 Unfortunately, since there are no clear guidelines on how and when passengers get compensated in the event of delays, it is left to the discretion of the respective airlines on how they deal with it.
-With large amounts of flight performance data made publicly available, the article postulates that data analytics could help address such challenges
+With large amounts of flight performance data made publicly available, the article postulates that data analytics could help address such challenges.

 ## Data Overview
 Several data sources shall be used for this project.
 The primary dataset regarding on-time flight performance is from Bureau of Transportation Statistics (BTS).
 Yahoo finance, Kaggle, and Statistical computing are few other sources of information to augment the primary data set.